amritaneekhara/amritaneekhara.github.io/README.md

 Clone/download the repository and move to the project folder.

-## Usage for 'Jimmy' 😅
+## Usage for 'Shubham' 😅

 Open `index.html` in your favorite browser to preview/edit the project at the `./`dir folder or go to the link provided at the top to preview it.
 The '404.html' is a cool 'Page Not Found' page

 ## Issues

 If you have a problem or see a bug.
-Please, create an issue explaining what happened, I promice to resolve the issue as quick as possible.
+Please, create an issue explaining what happened, I promise to resolve the issue as quick as possible.
 Same goes for feature requests.

-## Feedback

-I will be glad to listen any constructive feedback.
-Please, shoot an email to me: `gatarelib@gmail.com`

-## License
+## Credits

-MIT © 2019
+This code has been taken from https://github.com/gatarelib/gatarelib.github.io.